vtnahsus/Offline_Online_Linear_Bandits_TMLR_paper_2026/README.md

 The experiments use joblib for parallel execution to drastically speed up the Monte Carlo simulations.
 By default, they will use all available CPU cores (n_jobs=-1).
 You can reproduce the figures from the paper by running the scripts directly from the root directory:

-Figure 1: Improved performance with increasing offline data Evaluates how the regret of OOPE decreases as the offline data horizon ($T_{off}$) increases. python scripts/run_fig1.py
+Figure 1: Improved performance with increasing offline data.
+Evaluates how the regret of OOPE decreases as the offline data horizon ($T_{off}$) increases. python scripts/run_fig1.py